How to Repair a Leaking Shower Without Removing Tiles

 2. Start at the edge.
 In one clean sweep, squeeze the sealer across the groove.

-3. Ensure that there are no air gaps by pressing your finger down across the length of the silicone.
+3. Ensure there are no air gaps by pressing your finger down across the length of the silicone.

 4. Apply a second layer of sealer on top of the first in one smooth motion.